technicalagilecoach/SudokuSolver/Notes.md

     - remove data from git retrospectively, e.g. puzzle files, this notes, ...

 ## Done
+- Stop solver when consistency checks fail!
+  - In order to that for candidates PruneCandidates is no longer handled the same as the other strategies.
+  - As its purpose is to update the candidates after the other strategies.
+  - It is now called after each strategy in the Execute function.
 - The basic strategies from https://www.sudokuwiki.org/Sudoku.htm are covered as well as the X-Wing strategy.
 - Cleaned up self check for candidates == all free variables in an area must be available as candidate!
 - Always implement counting removed candidates and newly fixed cells using a member variable